-• The GRC of lead-in duct is then estimated separately, by multiplying the GRC per metre of single bore spine duct by an estimate of the route length of lead-in duct.
+The GRC of lead-in duct is then estimated separately, by multiplying the GRC per metre of single bore spine duct by an estimate of the route length of lead-in duct.
 The GRC of single bore spine duct per metre is calculated by dividing the GRC of single bore spine duct by the route length of single bore spine duct.
 The GRC of single bore spine duct is based on the GRC of single-bore duct, as explained above.
-Similarly, the route length of single bore spine duct is based on the route length of single bore duct, which includes some, but not all lead-in duct, although it is not possible to identify how much lead-in duct is included or separate this out.
-864 The total length of lead-in duct is not available from Openreach's systems.
-865 The estimated length of lead-in duct is based on a proxy estimate which is commonly used or referred to by the Openreach Chief Information Officer team and/or Competition Finance team, and is based on the total duct distance between each underground distribution point and its next underground jointing chamber, as recorded in Openreach's PIPeR database.
-866
+Similarly, the route length of single bore spine duct is based on the GRC of single-bore duct, although it is not possible to identify how much lead-in duct is included or separate this out.877 The total length of lead-in duct is based on a proxy estimate which is commonly used or referred to by the Openreach Chief Information Officer team and/or Competition Finance team, and is based on the total duct distance between each underground distribution point and its next underground jointing chamber, as recorded in Openreach's PIPER database.879